 The Special Education Teacher Licensure Program envisions a world in which all individuals with disabilities are provided quality-of-life opportunities and experiences in natural environments, including the general education environment.

-WHY SHOULD YOU BECOME A SPECIAL EDUCATION TEACHER?
+WHY BECOME A SPECIAL EDUCATION TEACHER?

 Your Chance to Have a Substantial Impact on the Lives of Others